-Ithough broadband coverage and service is available for nearly the entire Region, there are disparities between the quality of broadband available in rural and urban areas.
+Although broadband coverage and service is available for nearly the entire Region, there are disparities between the quality of broadband available in rural and urban areas.
 One of the most important elements regarding broadband is choice of provider and speed.
 In the urban areas of the Region like the cities of Roanoke and Salem, there are greater numbers of broadband providers.
-According to data from the Federal Communications Commission (FCC), there are more than five providers which offer speeds of greater than 25/3 Megabits per second (Mbps).
+According to data from the Federal Communications Commission (FCC), there are more than five providers which offer speeds of greater than 25/3 Mbps.